 Summer library program

 The standard Summer Library Program is open to kids entering kindergarten through 8th grade, but there is also a Teen component.
-The performances are open to all, young and old.
+The performances and programs are open to all, young and old.
 Join us this summer!

 1000 Books Before Kindergarten